 A changed outlook

-As already stated in our Messianic Expectations in Israel series, the writers of the Old Testament foretold that one day a man would appear who would rule the world in righteousness.
+The authors of the Hebrew Scriptures expected that, one day, a man would appear who would rule the world in righteousness.
 This man is known as the "messiah."
-Numerous details are supplied in the Old Testament concerning the man and his mission.
+Numerous expectations about the man and his mission are found in the Hebrew Scriptures.

-The writers of the New Testament claimed that Yeshua Hanotzri was the man referred to in the Old Testament and cite many texts from the Law, the Prophets, and the Psalms to support that claim.
+The writers of the New Testament claimed that Yeshua Hanotzri was the man referred to in the Hebrew Scriptures and cite many texts from the Law, the Prophets, and the Psalms to support that claim.

-The 'orthodox' Christian churches - those churches deriving their doctrines from the 'catholic' churches of the Roman-Greek Empire - introduced many irrelevant issues.
-The New Testament was written to prove, on the basis of the Old Testament, that Yeshua was the man appointed to rule the world in righteousness.
-It was not written to promote the preposterous and pagan doctrines of the Miraculous Incarnation, the Trinity, Original Sin...ad infinitum...ad nauseum.
+The 'orthodox' Christian churches - those churches deriving their doctrines from the 'catholic' churches of the Greek-Roman Empire - introduced many irrelevant issues.
+The New Testament was written to prove, on the basis of the Hebrew Scriptures, that Yeshua was the man appointed to rule the world in righteousness.
+It was not written to promote the preposterous and pagan doctrines of the Virgin Birth, the Miraculous Incarnation, the Trinity, Original Sin...ad infinitum...ad nauseum.

 The majority opinion amongst Jewish scholars and sages through the intervening centuries is that their messiah has not yet appeared.
-They cite messianic prophecies which, they claim, were not fulfilled by Yeshua.
-They are quite correct - some prophecies were not fulfilled.
+They cite messianic expectations which, they claim, were not fulfilled by Yeshua.
+They are quite correct - some were not fulfilled.

-So we can see that while both Jews and Christians base their arguments on the same material from the Old Testament, and start with the same assumption that the Old Testament predicts only one coming of the messiah, they reach conclusions which are contradictory.
+So we can see that while both Jews and Christians base their arguments on the same material from the Hebrew Scriptures, and start with the same assumption that they predict only one coming of the messiah, they reach conclusions which are contradictory.

 The basic assumptions of both Judaism and Christianity are, therefore, erroneous.
-In order for prophecy to be fulfilled, the man ordained as the messiah must:
+In order for all the expectations to be fulfilled, the man ordained as the messiah must:

 - appear at different times;